billhails/MuseScore-plugins/src/Tuning/README.md

 Note that when you change the Root Note above, the Pure Tone also changes to the same note.
 This is usually what you want, but you can subsequently adjust the Pure Tone separately if needed.

+Also note that certain preset tunings already have a pure tone other than C, to properly represent the correct tuning.
+Again you can override this choice if needed.

+### Final Values

+Allows you to directly edit all the offsets that will be applied.

+### Advanced Controls

+#### Save

+Will prompt for a filename and save the current settings.
+I'd recomment creating a directory called `tunings` under your `Plugins` directory, but you can put them where you like.
+The file is text, in JSON format, so you can share your tunings with others or save them for later re-use.

+#### Load

+Loads a file previously saved above.

+#### Undo

+Undoes the last change.
+There is a hstory limit of 30.

+#### Redo

+Redoes a previous undo, where possible.

+### Apply and Cancel

+If you have made customisations to a tuning, and you hit "Apply" or "Cancel", you will be asked to confirm that you want the plugin to quit.
+You would be quite annoyed if you spent time entering a set of offsets manually, hit apply to try them out, and the plugin discarded them.